-I am Head of the Modelling & Economics Unit in the Centre for Infectious Disease Surveillance & Control (CIDSC) at Public Health England, and I have a part-time position in the MRC Centre for Outbreak Analysis & Modelling, Department of Infectious Disease Epidemiology, at Imperial College London.I am also Deputy Director of the new NIHR Health Protection Research Unit in Modelling Methodology at Imperial College London in partnership with Public Health England.
+I am Head of the Modelling & Economics Unit in the National Infection Service (NIS) at Public Health England, and I have a part-time position in the MRC Centre for Outbreak Analysis & Modelling, Department of Infectious Disease Epidemiology, at Imperial College London.I am also Deputy Director of the new NIHR Health Protection Research Unit in Modelling Methodology at Imperial College London in partnership with Public Health England.

 I participate in the UK Department of Health's Ebola modelling group, and its scientific pandemic influenza modelling subgroup (SPI-M).
 During the 2009-10 pandemic I was a member of the WHO Informal Network for Mathematical Modelling of H1N1, the ECDC H1N1 Modelling Working Group, and the UK government''s Scientific Advisory Group for Emergencies (SAGE) for pandemic H1N1.

-In addition to lecturing to undergraduate and postgraduate students at Imperial, including on the MSc in Epidemiology and Masters in Public Health, I give MPhil lectures at Cambridge University, and lecture on the Vaccinology course at Institut Pasteur.
+In addition to lecturing to undergraduate and postgraduate students at Imperial, including on the MSc in Epidemiology, I give lectures for Liverpool University, and lecture on the Vaccinology course at Institut Pasteur.
 I recently helped teach a modelling course for the Public Health Foundation of India, based on Imperial College's professional short course, Introduction to Mathematical Models of the Epidemiology & Control of Infectious Diseases.

 Collaborative studies of STIs, HIV, TB and influenza involve Brighton & Sussex Medical School, LSHTM, Queen Mary, University of London, University College London, the Universities of Bern, Birmingham, Bristol, Liverpool, and Warwick, and others.